 - What other conditions the person may have

-All supplements should be discussed with a doctor first, to determine what the dangers may be.
+These are not all the possible side effects of supplements.
+All supplements should be discussed with a doctor first, to determine what the possible risks, including whether the supplements may interact badly with existing medications being taken.

 Most natural remedies shouldn’t be taken by women who are pregnant, may become pregnant or breastfeeding.
 Most natural remedies haven’t been studied in pregnant women and therefore pregnant women should speak to their doctors before considering taking any natural remedy.